The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 How to Optimize Your Google Business Profile for Maximum Visibility

-A verified profile is just the beginning.
-Optimization is what separates businesses that show up on the first page from those buried in obscurity.
+A verified profile is just the starting point.
+Optimization is what separates businesses that show up on the first page from those buried where nobody looks.

 Complete Every Section

-The single most important factor for local ranking is a complete profile.
-Businesses in the top three positions of search results have filled out 75% more profile fields than lower-ranking competitors.
+The single most important factor for local ranking is having a complete profile.
+Businesses in the top three positions of search results have filled out 75% more profile fields than their lower-ranking competitors.

 Business Description

 You have 750 characters to describe your business.
-Use this space wisely:
+Use them wisely:

 Start with your main service and location ("Family-owned plumbing company serving Johnson County since 2005")